 - Raw data collected.
-Tables and graphs are to be used where appropriate - Discussion of results with respect to the development in progress,

-- Recommendations - Appendices of data and photographs if necessary.
+Tables and graphs are to be used where appropriate - Discussion of results with respect to the development in progress, highlighting any parameter(s) which exceeds the expected standard(s). - Recommendations - Appendices of data and photographs if necessary.